 Use smarter substitutions

 Looking for ways to substitute your favorite indulgences with healthier foods is essential to keeping your weight-loss effort consistent.
 For example, you can make a pizza crust from broccoli and mashed potatoes from cauliflower, and also use Portobello mushrooms or lettuce wraps for buns.
+And knowing you can still have the foods you love is some of the best weight loss motivation out there!
 Also, know these 25 Superfoods That Prevent Winter Weight Gain.

 Keep a strict sleep schedule